dtameka/dtameka/README.md

 ## About me

 Hello everyone!
 My name is Vladimir Tsurkanov.
 I am a C++/Python developer.
 My journey in IT started with a project at Sberbank’s School21.
-Over two years I studied programming and everything related to it in C++, and now I am studying Python + flask for web development.
+Over two years I studied programming and everything related to it in C++.
+Now I am studying Python + Django/Fast api for web development.

 At School 21, I completed over 20 projects of varying complexity that could take anywhere from 150 to 400 hours to complete.
 The tasks ranged from coding various algorithms, to using design patterns.